The Perfect Product for Nicotine Addiction

 But instead of pushing for this obvious measure, or even mentioning it, the FDA Commissioner, Dr Scott Gottlieb, verbosely talks about ‘what we can do to create additional pathways to bring additional nicotine replacement therapies to the market’.

 By the time smokers are addicted to nicotine it’s too late.
 Dr Gottlieb is pursuing a non-existent goal.
 You have to remove the cause of nicotine addiction, not treat it when it’s happened.
 Otherwise why aren’t smokers clamouring for relief, for a ‘product’ or even for a range of options to help them escape their thraldom to nicotine?

-Because the tragedy of nicotine addiction is that many sufferers don’t want to escape.
+Because the tragedy of nicotine addiction is that many sufferers don’t want to escape it.

 Text © Gabriel Symonds